 Medications that Help

-Currently, there are no medicines approved for treating stimulant withdrawal, and because the physical withdrawal symptoms for stimulants are relatively mild, users will usually not usually require supportive medication during the withdrawal process.
+Currently, there are no medicines approved for treating stimulant withdrawal, and because the physical withdrawal symptoms for stimulants are relatively mild, users will not usually require supportive medication during the withdrawal process.
 Still, some medications may be useful with some symptoms; however, remember, the mainstay of treatment is supportive care and counseling.

 Main medications include: